Jude’s Stage 3 Typical Multiple Myeloma Story

 Prior to harvesting, I had to inject myself with Neupogen.
 It’s subcutaneous.
 I had to give it to myself in my thigh.

 It basically ramps up your stem cell count.
-I think I did that for three days then I went into the center to harvest.
+I think I did that for 3 days, and then I went into the center to harvest.
 That’s an all-day thing.

 You sit in a chair hooked up to a machine that looks sort of similar to a dialysis machine.
 It takes your stem cells and cleans them.
 My stem cells were so active that they were able to collect enough for three transplants.